 Our product is built specifically for privacy, so without it our product is useless.
 Using SSL encryption combined with perfect forward secrecy, we help you keep your information private.
 Search Encrypt disabled its server logs to remove any risk to us or our users.

 Search Encrypt uses proprietary technology to hide your search history from others who may use your device after you search.
 This may save you from some embarrassing situations.
 We do not request, log, or share your personal information.

 Search Engines that track you claim to deliver better search results by tracking you and returning results based on your past behavior and other information.
 The founder and CEO of Million Short, another alternative search engine says, “search is too important of a function to be controlled by a handful of companies, and I don’t believe the science and art behind searching has been perfected.”

-Search Encrypt is another alternative search engine, and because we don’t track you, your search results aren’t influenced by your past behavior.
+Search Encrypt is another alternative search engine, as a private search engine your search results aren’t influenced by your past searches behavior.
 This gives you a more objective view of the internet and avoids filter bubbles, among other issues.
 Because internet users are currently putting so much power in Google’s hands, changing the landscape of internet search is a difficult battle.